PiotrZakrzewski/julia-monte-carlo/README.md

 julia main.jl
 ```
 You will need Julia 1.0.
 Refer to [Julia Webpage](https://julialang.org/downloads/) for the binaries or use your package manager of choice.
 There are no dependancies.
 It will conduct a simulated gun fight according to simplified GURPS 4ed rules 1000 times for each iteration and each iteration it will randomly change the stats of the first of dueling characters.
 It will accept the change only if it yielded better results (measured by % of wins and the total cost of the character's stats).
-The sim is rules by the following params, which you can tweak by editing the `main.jl` script.
+The sim is ruled by the following params, which you can tweak by editing the `main.jl` script.
 ```julia
 const SAMPLES = 1000 # number of duels in the simulation const WINNING_REWARD = -1e4 # less is better, objective is to minimize